every.farm CLEREL Crop Diversification

 Lab: Cyber-Agricultural Intelligence & Robotics (CAIR), Cornell AgriTech PI: Dr. Yu Jiang PhD lead: Nicholas Gunner Refresh: April 2026

-8Diversification candidate zones identified at CLEREL
+9Diversification candidate zones identified at CLEREL (age-adjusted)

 6.9 acTotal candidate acreage (~25% of vineyard)